My Quiet Kitchen

 Serving Tips

 In fact, it's fantastic straight out of the fridge the next day!
 The consistency becomes more like a caramel sauce but with the flavor of deep, dark chocolate fudge.
-It's ridiculous.

 Also, feel free to add a pinch of salt to the pot.
-Next time I might try it with a bit of smoked sea salt.
+Next time I might try it with a bit of smoked sea salt!

 Ways to Use Vegan Chocolate Sauce

-Pair this healthy vegan chocolate sauce with:
+Serve this healthy vegan chocolate syrup:

-• oat flour pancakes
+• as a syrup for oat flour pancakes and muffins

-• vegan protein cookies
+• as a dip for vegan protein cookies

-• healthy banana brownies
+• chilled and spread like frosting on these healthy banana brownies

-• banana nice cream
+• on frozen banana nice cream

-• chunks of frozen banana (yes, please!)
+• on frozen banana bites (yes, please!)

 • you can also make hot chocolate and creamy vegan cocktails with it!